Why Guiseppe Siri Was Never Pope

 The major mix-up mentioned earlier concerning who was truly the senior conclave official at the 1958 election is enough to place the entire Siri affair in question.
 But even before this grave error was revealed, Siri supporters changed their minds on dates.
 And before one can even begin to make an analysis of the situation, it would need to be known which conclave allegedly elected Siri, and what circumstances during this conclave point to his supposed election.

 2) There can be no doubt that Siri participated in the election of the proven heretics, John 23 through JP2, AS A CARDINAL.
 He thereby disqualified himself from voting in any subsequent elections or presenting as papabile at said elections, (Can.
-2391 #1).
-It was no secret that Pope Pius XII labeled Roncalli ‘s Vatican file with the tag “Suspected Modernist,” as reported in “Pope John XXIII,” by Paul Johnson and elsewhere.
+2391 no. 1).
+It was no secret that Pope Pius XII labeled Roncalli’s Vatican file with the tag “Suspected Modernist,” as reported in “Pope John XXIII,” by Paul Johnson and elsewhere.
 And Siri could have separated himself easily from Roncalli without fear of censure, since “Cum ex…” states that those who separate from the obedience of such heretics will not be penalized and may even call upon the secular authorities to unseat the usurper.
-So why did Siri not cite this document and proceed to inveigh upon any sympathetic civil authority?
-It is reported that he had at his beck and call a potent coterie of “wealthy industrialists and…powerful right-wing elements,” which he mysteriously failed to mobilize in defense of his supposed papacy and to publicly condemn the false VII doctrines he at first protested, (“Vatican II,” Xavier Rynne, pg.
+So why did Siri not cite this document and proceed to inveigh upon any sympathetic civil authority; or in their absence, the laity as a body?
+It is reported that he had at his beck and call a potent coterie of “wealthy industrialists and…powerful right-wing elements,” which he mysteriously failed to mobilize in defense of his supposed papacy and to publicly condemn the false Vatican 2 doctrines he at first protested, (“Vatican II,” Xavier Rynne, pg.
 571).
-Why would a Cardinal not know of “Cum ex’s” existence, when it is the basis for some of the most important legislation in the Code?
-And if the document was not known to exist in 1958, why did Siri not jump at the chance to use “Cum ex…” once it was discovered in the early 1970s?
+Why would a Cardinal not know of “Cum ex’s” existence, when it is the basis for some of the most important legislation in the 1917 Code?
+And if the document was not known to exist in 1958, why did Siri not jump at the chance to use “Cum ex…” once it was discovered in the early 1970s (some say late 1960s)?

-Gary Giuffre’s bosom buddy, Dan Jones knew it existed in the late 1970s and Giuffre’s boss, Hutton Gibson, also knew the bull existed in the early 1980s.
+Gary Giuffre’s bosom buddy, Dan Jones knew it existed in the late 1970s and Giuffre’s boss, Hutton Gibson, also knew the bull existed then.
 So since this is the case, why wasn’t Siri familiar with this document?
 Is it possible that, as Veritas stated in its Feb.-March 1977 “A Packet from Mexico” issue, Rev. Saenz already had spoken with Siri?
 “We did hear that Fr.
 Saenz went several times to Rome to talk with the older Cardinals familiar with Montini’s…background and who are in the sensitive position to legally assemble a conclave to depose the usurper Paul 6,” Veritas staff wrote on page eight of this issue.
 “But Fr.
 Saenz was not successful in his effort.”
 In a flyer issued by “Catholics Forever” to promote Rev. Saenz’ book “The New Montinian Church,” the editor also verified Saenz’ contact with these “older cardinals.”
 If Siri truly had been chosen in any of the elections that followed the death of Pope Pius XII, wouldn’t Rev. Saenz have relayed this somehow?
 Would it not have prevented him from writing his “Sede Vacante”?
-Or was there some reason that certain Traditionalists wished to distance themselves from Rev. Saenz-Arriaga?

 Which Khoat story: 1988 or 1989?

 One witness priest overseas, pointed to by the Siri camp itself, said that Siri declined his election because he did not feel worthy to follow in Pope Pius XII’s footsteps.
-This strengthens the evidence that Siri declined and did NOT ever accept the election.
+If true, this only strengthens the evidence that Siri did NOT ever accept the election, and therefore never became pope, (see Pope Pius XII’s “Six ans se Sont”).
 But Khoat later denies this, and based entirely on his say-so, without any signed and witnessed documents from Siri, on the strength, instead, of hearsay testimony and rumor, the Siri theory became what it is today.
 In 20 years it has remained only an unsubstantiated theory simply because the many contradictions surrounding its major premise cannot be explained: that Siri’s confirmed election and his resultant acceptance of that election, which alone could make him pope, actually occurred and can be proven to have occurred.
 Also, that he was able to accept such an election as an indisputable member of the Church.
 His supporters adamantly refuse to consider Siri’s orthodoxy in relation to his “election,” even in light of irrefutable proofs.
 The very criteria which allowed Traditionalists to clear the field for Siri — the arguments used initially to prove the V2 popes invalid — were never applied to Siri himself.
 Siri’s denials of the faith are easily accessible via the Internet, for those who really seek the truth.
 The fact that he signed V2 documents alone, the factor used in judging the orthodoxy of every other V2 cardinal or bishop, is proof enough.
 In fact far from being orthodox, Siri was definitely a cardinal of the Novus Ordo church, not the Catholic Church.
 Siri’s “supporters,” (or at least those who support his shadowy and equally dubious “successor”), are truly chasing phantoms, and to prove this, the following is provided.

 Siri and the Nazi “ratlines”